Panxing4game/cosfs/README.md

 This repo is still in work-in-progress status.

-We need more implementation and testing for cosfs, any kind of contribution is welcomed!
+We need more implementation and testing for cosfs, any kind of contribution is welcome!

 ## Quick test